 I used to love the holiday season.

-Growing up, my mother always put red and green M&Ms in the bowl on the counter, hung our stockings on the wall and spread holiday cheer throughout our house with Charlie Brown Christmas decorations.
+When I was growing up, my mother always put red and green M&Ms in the bowl on the counter, hung our stockings on the wall and spread holiday cheer throughout our house with Charlie Brown Christmas decorations.

-My apartment is small, so adding just a few festive pieces could really make a difference — and keep me from turning into a Scrooge in the meantime.
+My apartment is small, so adding just a few festive pieces could make a difference — and keep me from turning into a Scrooge in the meantime.